rikaklassen/LighterPack/README.md

 # LighterPack
-Backup copy of pages and spreadsheets from the LighterPack account
+Backup copy of pages and spreadsheets from the [LighterPack](https://lighterpack.com/) account.